pmisteliac/devenv/README.md

 ## Importing into IntelliJ IDEA

 Import the project as a Gradle project.
 See [Opening an existing Gradle project](https://www.jetbrains.com/help/idea/gradle.html#gradle_import_project_start).
-In the wizard, choose `Use Gradle from`: `'wrapper' task in Gradle build script`, or choose a local Gradle installation (version 5.6.4) with `Specified location`.
+In the wizard, choose `Use Gradle from`: `'wrapper' task in Gradle build script`.

 When new repositories are cloned, [Re-import a linked Gradle project﻿](https://www.jetbrains.com/help/idea/work-with-gradle-projects.html#gradle_refresh_project).